Terms Of Business

 Regulation & status

 The Insurance Surgery Limited is authorised and regulated by The Financial Conduct Authority (FCA), who are the independent watchdog that regulates financial services.
 Our Financial Services Register number is 401425.
 This can be checked on the Financial Services Register by visiting the FCA’s website at www.fca.org.uk or by contacting the FCA on 0800 111 6768.
 Our company is registered in England & Wales.
 Company Registration Number 5137288, Registered Office: 2nd Floor, Pickford Street Mill, Pickford Street, Macclesfield, SK11 6JD.

 We will provide advice based on your current situation, your goals and needs from the information you provide.
-We will recommend which companies to approach to try and obtain a competitive quotation based on your personal circumstances.
+We will recommend which insurers we will approach to try and obtain quotations based on your personal circumstances.

-We will obtain quotes for products that meet the needs of those who wish to affect a protection policy.
-Once firm quotations are obtained we strongly suggest you read the Key Feature Document and illustration to ensure the product is suitable for your specific needs.
+We will obtain quotes for products that meet the needs of those who wish to effect a protection policy.
+Once the quotations are obtained we strongly suggest you read the Key Feature Document and illustration to ensure the product is suitable for your specific needs.

 Instructions by telephone

 You agree to The Insurance Surgery Ltd taking instructions from you via telephone calls.
 There may, however, be certain circumstances where we insist on receiving your written authority before taking action.

 We record all calls for security and training purposes.
 We use third parties to obtain quotes as part of the application process.
 All information is held securely and you will only ever be contacted by The Insurance Surgery.